javVM/image-processing-api/README.md

 Additional indexing on other fields such as status or price was considered unnecessary because the read/write patterns do not involve filtering or sorting on those fields.

-Introducing more indexes would increase the overhead during writes and updates, as each index must be maintained—ultimately negatively impacting performance in a write-heavy or batch-processing environment like this one.
+Introducing more indexes would increase the overhead during writes and updates, as each index must be maintained (negatively impacting performance in a write-heavy or batch-processing environment like this one).
 #### 🐳 Docker & Environment Separation
 The application supports multiple environments using Docker Compose:
 * **Local development:** API runs on the host machine; MongoDB runs in a container